Local first responder receives Carnegie Medal for extraordinary acts of heroism

-59-year-old Scott Ullom of Dallas, West Virginia risked his life while saving another on the night of August 3rd, 2018.
+Scott Ullom, 59, of Dallas, West Virginia risked his life while saving another on the night of August 3rd, 2018.

 Scott and his partner, Zachary McDowell, were the first medics on the scene of a highway accident.